 This could be where you are located, or where you offer your services.

 This question should answer why use YOU, and not a competitor.
-Some good things to list:
+Some good things we will want to list:

 - any awards you have won